 Summary

-command explicitly evaluates the value of a variable or an XSQL expression.
+The EVAL command explicitly evaluates the value of a variable or an XSQL expression.

 Variables SET with ‘*=’ syntax are evaluated when set, not at run time with EVAL.